 Try to schedule the shower during lunchtime when it is easiest for employees to take a break.
 Keep the event to under an hour or whatever your boss approves.

 If you work in a large corporation, limit your guest list to the honoree's department and close friends in other areas of the company.
 But if you're at a small company, it's polite to extend an open invitation to everyone who will be at work that day.

-- Attendees can purchase their own gifts, or contribute to a combined gift.
-Under NO circumstances should it be mandatory that people participate.
-Therefore, the person responsible for collecting contributions needs to be very low key when approaching co-workers.
+Attendees can purchase gifts for the honoree or contribute to a combined gift.
+Under no circumstances should it be mandatory that people bring or put money toward a gift.
+The person responsible for collecting contributions should make that clear when approaching co-workers.

-Alcohol is inappropriate in an office setting.
-Serve a non-alcoholic punch instead.
+Also, remember alcohol is inappropriate in an office setting.
+Serve a nonalcoholic punch instead.